-Calculating the required capacity of a wood-burning fire or stove is done in a number of steps.
+Calculating the required power of a wood stove is done in three steps.

 Start by calculating the volume of the room you want to heat with your stove.
 Calculate the volume of the room using the formula: length x width x height = m3 of the room to be heated.